ivan-ristovic/the-godfather/TheGodfather/Modules/README.md

 ---

 ## Group: textreaction
 *Orders a bot to react with given text to a message containing a trigger word inside (guild specific).
 If invoked without subcommands, adds a new text reaction to a given trigger word.
-Note: Trigger words can be regular expressions.
+Note: Trigger words can be regular expressions (use ``textreaction addregex`` command).
 You can also use "%user%" inside response and the bot will replace it with mention for the user who triggers the reaction.*

 **Aliases:**
 `treact, tr, txtr, textreactions`